Pepengas/calmarentcar/README.md

 This document outlines the performance optimizations implemented for the Calma Car Rental website.

+## Deployment

+The website is deployed on Railway.com.
+To deploy:

+1. Push changes to the GitHub repository
+2. Railway automatically detects changes and deploys the updated version
+3. Use the build command `npm run build` to update minified files before pushing

 ## Recent Optimizations

 ### 1. Code Consolidation and Cleanup